Alan J. Auerbach: Career

-Research contributions
+Research

-He has written extensively on taxation, fiscal policy, and macroeconomic stability.
 He has worked extensively with fellow economist, Larry Kotlikoff, on a pioneering method for an intergenerational assessment of fiscal policy impacts, known as generational accounting.
 The economists also collaborated on a measurement technique for the fiscal gap between tax revenues and expenditures in the US federal budget, now widely accepted in both academia and industry.
-His work has also covered both theoretical and empirical assessments of capital income and corporate tax policy, and specifically the trade-offs on taxation of global corporations, with his work on The Destination-Based Cash Flow Tax (DBCFT).
-He has served as editor of the Journal of Economic Perspectives and the American Economic Journal: Economic Policy and held editorial roles in numerous other academic journals, including the Journal of Economic Literature, American Economic Review, National Tax Journal, and International Tax and Public Finance.

-Some of his most cited work include Measuring the Output Responses to Fiscal Policy, a paper which found public spending results in a higher fiscal multiplier - or higher economic activity per dollar spent - during recessions.
-Additional work on the fiscal multiplier with Yuriy Gorodnichenko includes a chapter, Fiscal Multipliers in Recession and Expansion in the book, Fiscal Policy after the Financial Crisis.
-Dynamic Fiscal Policy from 1988 is well cited, as it was a groundbreaking paper that developed a tax simulation model capable of assessing the impact of alternative tax policies in the US.
+His most cited work include Measuring the Output Responses to Fiscal Policy.

 Destination-Based Cash Flow Tax

 DBCFT is a proposed reform to business taxation that combines features of a cash-flow tax and a destination-based principle.
 The concept was co-originated by Alan J. Auerbach and Michael Devereux, with contributions by Auerbach dating back to his 1997 article in the American Economic Review, titled The Future of Fundamental Tax Reform.
-Auerbach is widely regarded as the "principal intellectual champion" of the DBCFT and related border-adjustment tax policies.

-The DBCFT allows firms to immediately expense all capital investments, known as "full expensing," while disallowing deductions for interest payments.
-This shifts the tax base to target economic rents (profits above the normal return on investment) rather than taxing normal returns, thus promoting investment efficiency.
-The destination-based aspect shifts the tax burden to where goods and services are consumed rather than produced, implemented through border adjustments that exempt exports from taxation and apply taxes to imports.
-This structure mirrors the treatment of cross-border transactions under a value-added tax (VAT), although wages remain deductible under the DBCFT framework.

 Advocates of the DBCFT, including Auerbach and colleagues Michael Devereux, Michael Keen, and others, highlight its potential to address challenges such as base erosion, profit shifting, and tax competition.
 By neutralizing tax distortions between debt and equity financing, the DBCFT can improve corporate investment decisions.
 Its border-adjustment mechanism reduces incentives for multinational corporations to engage in tax avoidance strategies like transfer pricing, tax inversions, and profit shifting to low-tax jurisdictions.